Policy

 Fiscal Stewardship

 Better money allocation is the gateway to better funded education, better funded public safety, and streamlined public services.
-Utah is ranked #1 for its economy, yet it is ranked last in areas that directly impact healthcare, housing, and educator compensation.
+Archaic policy forces our largest industries to waste resources and money in order to operate.

 Barbara is committed to ensuring that when money is appropriated, it is first and foremost put into places that benefit Utah taxpayers.
-When the economy is as strong as Utah's, taxes shouldn't get tied up in higher courts where legislative lawsuits live, they should end up on the frontlines where Utahns need them the most.
+When the economy is as strong as Utah's, taxes shouldn't get tied up in higher courts where legislative lawsuits live, they should end up on the frontlines where Utahns need them the most, invested in policy that alleviates active crisis that threaten our homes, air, water, and way of life.

 Barbara supports policy that:

-• Addresses documented needs and requires solid justification for cuts to essentials
+• Addresses documented needs and requires solid justification for cuts to essential/public services

-• Requires the legislature to follow cost-effective de-escaltory steps before entering into costly lawsuits
+• Requires the legislature to follow cost-effective de-escalatory steps before entering into costly lawsuits

 Invest In Future Leadership